Should You Self-Manage Your Vacation Rental?

 Saving the fee can still be the more expensive operating choice

 Owners usually compare self-management against one line item: the management fee.
 That is the wrong comparison.
-The real math includes underpriced nights, OTA commissions, review-quality erosion, maintenance misses, and the hours the owner keeps burning to hold the whole thing together.
+The real math includes underpriced nights, marketplace commissions, review-quality erosion, maintenance misses, and the hours the owner keeps burning to hold the whole thing together.

 What actually moves owner revenue